MEPs point finger at Malta

 While Timmermans said that there is "no general concern on Malta's overall compliance" on money laundering, his colleague Jyrki Katainen told journalists that there is "no systemic threat to the rule of law in Malta".

-A month after Caruana Galizia, an investigative journalist and blogger, was killed by a bomb planted on her car, European Parliament's president Antonio Tajani unveiled a plaque giving her name to the press room in the institution's building in Strasbourg.
+A month after Caruana Galizia, an investigative journalist and blogger, was killed by a bomb planted in her car, European Parliament president Antonio Tajani unveiled a plaque giving her name to the press room in the institution's building in Strasbourg.

 The ceremony was the only moment of the day when her memory was not used by politicians to call for respect of EU values while arguing over the situation in Malta.